Zhoubi Suanjing: Dating

-Examples of the gnomon described in the work have been found from as early as 2300 and Ji Dan, better known as the Duke of Zhou, was an 11th century regent and noble during the first generation of the Zhou dynasty.
-The Zhoubi was traditionally dated to Ji Dan's own life and considered to be the oldest Chinese mathematical treatise.
-However, although some passages seem to come from the Warring States Period or earlier, the current text of the work mentions Lü Bowei and is believed to have received its current form no earlier than the Eastern Han, during the 1st or 2nd century.
+Examples of the gnomon described in the work have been found from as early as 2300 BC and the Duke of Zhou, was an 11th-century BC regent and noble during the first generation of the Zhou dynasty.
+The Zhoubi was traditionally dated to the Duke of Zhou's own life and considered to be the oldest Chinese mathematical treatise.
+However, although some passages seem to come from the Warring States period or earlier, the current text of the work mentions Lü Buwei and is believed to have received its current form no earlier than the Eastern Han, during the 1st or 2nd century.
+The earliest known mention of the text is from a memorial dedicated to the astronomer Cai Yong in 178 AD.
 It does not appear at all in the Book of Han's account of calendrical, astronomical, and mathematical works, although Joseph Needham allows that this may have been from its current contents having previously been provided in several different works listed in the Han history which are otherwise unknown.

 Contents

-The Zhoubi is an anonymous collection of 246 problems encountered by the Duke of Zhou and figures in his court, including the astrologer Shang Gao (pinyin) or Kao (Wade-Giles).
+The Zhoubi is an anonymous collection of 246 problems encountered by the Duke of Zhou and figures in his court, including the astrologer Shang Gao.
 Each problem includes an answer and a corresponding arithmetic algorithm.